1. Objective

 4.155.
 The dean must appoint supervisors in a timely way, ensuring that:

-(b) where a student is placed in an affiliated organisation for the purpose of undertaking the thesis or project, and a member of staff of that organisation will supervise the student as the principal or sole supervisor, that person is contracted to the University for the purposes of supervising the student in accordance with the Supervisor Eligibility and Registration Policy;
+b) where a student is placed in an affiliated organisation for the purpose of undertaking the thesis or project, and a member of staff of that organisation will supervise the student as the principal or sole supervisor, that person is contracted to the University for the purposes of supervising the student in accordance with the Graduate Research Training Policy (MPF1321);

 4.156.
 A dean may appoint an additional supervisor from an appropriate discipline to co-supervise students where the research is of an interdisciplinary nature.